 How to create workspaces?

 If you are already part of one or more workspaces, you’ll see them in the list of workspaces.
-Click on Create app workspace.
+Click on Create a workspace.
 When you create a new workspace, you need to assign a name to it.
-The name of workspace would be the name that others will see when joined to this workspace.
+The name of the workspace would be the name that others will see when joined to this workspace.

 How to add content to a workspace

-Two Levels of Access
+Four Levels of Access

 Advantages of Workspaces

-Sharing multiple Contents with Team
+Sharing multiple Contents with the Team

 Isolated User/Group Administration